ricardocraveir5/HUMS/README.md

 The C++ dependencies are PX4 Autopilot as well as MAVSDK C++.

-The Python version works with PX4 Autopilot, MAVSDK, Pymavlink, InfluxDB 2.0 as well as Grafana
+The Python version works in conjunction with PX4 Autopilot, MAVSDK, Pymavlink, InfluxDB 2.0 as well as Grafana